snicker02/Catoptron3D/README.md

 The PRIMS order is part of the preset format — `state.prim` is an index — so new primitives are appended and existing ones never move.

+## JWildfire flame import

+`import .flame` reads a JWildfire / Apophysis flame and turns it into geometry — the **linear subset only**, which is a hard boundary rather than a limitation of effort.

+**Why linear only.** A flame renders by CHAOS GAME: push a point forward through randomly chosen maps and accumulate a histogram.
+A distance estimator cannot do that at all.
+What it can do is run a contractive affine IFS BACKWARDS — the attractor satisfies A = union of f_i(A), so a point near A lies in some f_i(A) and f_i inverse carries it back.
+That works for affine maps and only for affine maps.
+An xform carrying any nonlinear variation is skipped and listed in the console, never approximated.

+**The coordinate convention was reverse-engineered.** JWildfire stores a 3D xform as three 2D affines — coefs (XY), yzCoefs (YZ), zxCoefs (ZX) — and the composition order is not in the file.
+It was determined by requiring a known Sierpinski tetrahedron to come out as exact 0.5
+similarities: of the six possible orders, two give singular values [1, 0.5, 0.25] and are definitively wrong, and four give exact 0.5-similarities.
+XY then ZX then YZ is used.
+The four survivors differ only for an xform with non-diagonal blocks in TWO planes at once; for the common case they agree exactly. `PLANE_ORDER` in `engine/flame.js` is the single thing to change if an import ever comes out visibly wrong.

+**Map selection is a heuristic, and it is exposed.** The exact rule would be "the inverse of the map whose image contains p", which has no closed form for a general affine IFS. `Select` offers *nearest image* (apply every inverse, keep the one landing closest to the origin) and *nearest fixed point* (each map contracts toward its own fixed point, so those points partition space).
+Different flames favour different ones; the Sierpinski example is better under nearest-image.

+**What it looks like.** An IFS attractor has measure zero, so it renders as a fine dust rather than a solid — which is what the set actually is. `Primitive size` thickens it, and wants to scale roughly with 2^-iterations because the estimator divides by the accumulated expansion.
+A purpose-built fold (Tetrahedral fold plus a scale) gives a cleaner solid Sierpinski than the imported general form; the import earns its place on flames you cannot express as a fold.

+Inverse matrices and operator norms are computed in double precision at import time and baked into the shader as constants, so the estimator divides by a true operator norm even when a map is a shear rather than a similarity.
+Flames are carried inside presets.

 ## Presets

 Three routes out of the tool: